guildai/guildai/guild/tests/run-impl.md

     >>> run(cwd, gh, restart=run_id, flags=["foo=111"])
     cannot find definition for operation 'op' in run ...
-    The definition is required when setting flags for start or restart.
+    The definition is required when setting flags for restart or a new run.
     <exit 1>

 It doesn't matter if the flags apply to the original operation or not.

     >>> run(cwd, gh, restart=run_id, flags=["other_flag=111"])
     cannot find definition for operation 'op' in run ...
-    The definition is required when setting flags for start or restart.
+    The definition is required when setting flags for restart or a new run.
     <exit 1>

 ## Batch operation errors